Things to Do in Nassau: Complete 2026 Activity Guide

 Choose Your Afternoon

-Option A - Atlantis: Water taxi to Paradise Island ($6), day pass at Atlantis ($180-220).
-Spend 4-5 hours at water park, marine habitat, and beach.
+Option A - Atlantis: Water taxi to Paradise Island ($6), day pass at Atlantis (from $195/adult).
+Spend 4-5 hours at the water park, marine habitat, and beach.

 Option B - Beach Day: Taxi to Cable Beach ($15).
 Relax, swim, rent water sports equipment.
 Lunch at Baha Mar casino buffet.